Current 15-year mortgage rates

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 Home prices have remained high, with the median sale price reaching $383,725, a record high, according to Redfin.
-For such a major purchase, it makes sense to explore all the ways to cut down on costs.
-The interest rates on a 15-year mortgage are usually much lower than for a 30-year loan, saving you money over time.
+For such a major purchase, it makes sense for borrowers to explore all the ways to cut down on costs.
+The mortgage interest rates on a 15-year loan are usually much lower than for a 30-year loan, saving you money over time.
 But since you're repaying the mortgage in half the time, monthly payments can be much higher.

 Compare today’s 15-year mortgage rates